 - Reduction of microbial contamination

-Classification of a matrix
+Classification of a matrix:

-On the basis of chemical composition, it is of two types: Organic and Inorganic carrier matrix.
+Based on chemical composition, it is of two types: Organic and Inorganic carrier matrix.

 Organic matrix: It subdivides into Natural and synthetic polymers.